joacri/cse15l-lab-reports/lab5.md

 ```
 > Output:
 ![Image](L5-P2.1.png)
-> Explanation: This command looks for a string that start with the string pattern we chose, but could end with whatever, and it will highlight the number of characters, as we typed dots.
-In this case its helpful to find and highlight years important to Algrave's history that are mentioned in the file.
+> Explanation: This command recursively searches the directory tree, for each specified Path, for files that were modified in the last 15 minutes.
+In this example I created a new file in this repository and it was the only one to show up becuase the rest of the files have not been as recently modified.
+An example of how this command can be useful is when you forgot what files you just edited or are working with others and you want to check on the latest changes.
 >
 > Source: [https://linuxhandbook.com/find-command-examples/](https://linuxhandbook.com/find-command-examples/)